-- Undergraduate GPA of 3.0 or better overall and in the major field of study
+- Undergraduate record from a regionally accredited institution with a grade point average of B (3.00) or better in the overall program and in the major field

 Apply online at www.llu.edu/apply.
 The School of Religion has a rolling admission policy in which completed applications are reviewed and students are accepted on a continual basis.
-Your application must be submitted by the deadlines listed for the quarter you wish to enroll:
+Your application must be submitted by the deadlines listed:

 - Fall quarter: August 1